Andre-Luis-Lopes-da-Silva/Expert-Advisor-for-Setup-Walking-up-the-Bands/README.md

 On platform Metatrader 5, in inputs, at the part "Configurações operacionais" there are the option "Limite de preço para evitar o topo histórico" where it can be inserted the price limit.

 Anyone interested can fork and contribute with this code and usage strategies.

+Disclaimer: This post contains no financial advice.
+Do your own research.
+Use at your own risk.